 Visitors exploring stalactites in Ngilgi Cave, Australia.

 Get your booking confirmed instantly

-Entry to Ngilgi Cave
+Admission to Ngilgi Cave

-Access to Ancient Lands outdoor trail
+Access granted for the Ancient Lands outdoor trail

-Interpretive digital exhibits
+Features include interpretive digital exhibits

-Interpretive physical exhibits
+Includes interpretive physical exhibits

-Use of headsets or interactive panels (seasonal)
+Ticket provides use of headsets or interactive panels (seasonal)

+Visitors exploring stalactites in Ngilgi Cave, Australia.